napari/docs/docs/plugins/testing_workshop_docs/Article-4-test-coverage.md

 ```
 If we re-run `pytest`, the coverage report is also updated and coverage should improve.

-The coverage report goes to the same folder, `htmlcov`, so we should be able to refresh the page without dragging it back in.
-We've got 100% coverage of `_reader.py` now.
+The coverage report goes to the same folder, `htmlcov`, so we should be able to refresh the page without opening the file again.
+We've now got 100% coverage of `_reader.py` now.
 See below.

 ![second coverage report](../../images/Second_coverage_report.png)